ashwani23/tweet-bucket/README.md

 # tweet-bucket
-Small PHP API Client aiming at fetching tweets with hashtag #cutserv and are re-tweeted at least once
+Small PHP API Client aiming at fetching tweets with hashtag #custserv and are re-tweeted at least once

 ### Features

-* To list all the tweets which have hashtag #cutserv and are re-tweeted at least once
+* To list all the tweets which have hashtag #custserv and are re-tweeted at least once

 ### Dependencies